fsprojekti/df_micro_maqueen-mbits-esp32_arduino_app/README.md

-# Control Application for DFRobot micro:Maqueen Plus EN V1 Robot Car
+# Arduino Application for DFRobot micro:Maqueen Plus EN V1 Robot Car

 ## DFRobot micro:Maqueen Plus EN V1 Robot Car
 An Advanced STEM Education Robot with six line-tracking sensors, IR received, ultrasonic sensor, RGB ambient lights, LED car lights, buzzer etc.

-For more info check: https://www.dfrobot.com/product-2026.html
+For more info see: https://www.dfrobot.com/product-2026.html

 ## Mbits ESP32 Development Board
 A pocket-sized microcontroller that has lots of features the same as Microbit V2.
 Mbits is an ESP32-WROVER-B based educational hardware suitable for students to learn how to program and experience hot topics such as IoT and AI.
 It ntegrates input and output hardware such as 25 full-color LED lights, microphones, buzzers and it is also equipped with a 2.4GHz Radio/BLE WiFi & Bluetooth 4.2.
 The programming can be done in Arduino IDE.

+For more info see: https://www.elecrow.com/mbits.html

+For instructions how to use Mbit on Arduino see: https://www.elecrow.com/wiki/index.php?title=Mbits#Use_on_Arduino

 ## Robot Car Communication Diagram